 Note that JP1/Script must be installed and the JP1/Script service must be running on the remote computers to be specified.
-For details about accounts for accessing computers, see 2.2 Accounts for communication with other computers.
+For details about accounts for accessing computers, see 1.8.2 Script execution users.

 The DeleteGV command deletes a specified global variable.
 The command returns True on successful execution, or False if an error occurs.